mondrake/drudbal/README.md

 1. it is possible to install a Drupal site via the installer, selecting 'Doctrine DBAL' as the database of choice;
 2. it is passing a selection of core PHPUnit tests for the Database, Cache, Entity and views groups of tests, executed on Travis CI.
 The latest patches for the issues listed in 'Related Drupal issues' below need to be applied to get a clean test run.

-The code in the ```dev-oracle``` branch installs with the 'minimal' profile on Oracle 12.1.0.2.0, using DBAL 'oci8' driver.
+The code in the ```dev-oracle``` branch installs on __Oracle__ 11.2.0.2.0, using DBAL 'oci8' driver, but fails tests.
 Big problems with Oracle:
 1. there's a hard limit of 30 chars on database asset identifiers (tables, triggers, indexes, etc.).
-This is currently preventing installation with the 'standard' profile, as some tables names exceed that lenght.
-Apparently Oracle 12.2 overcomes that limit, raising lenght to 128 chars.
+Apparently Oracle 12.2 overcomes that limit, raising lenght to 128 chars, but this currently requires all sort of workarounds as many objects names in Drupal are longer than that.
 2. Oracle treats NULL and '' (empty string) in the same way.
 Drupal practice is to use these as different items - it builds CREATE TABLE statements with column definitions like "cid VARCHAR(255) DEFAULT '' NOT NULL" which is self-contradicting in Oracle terms.
+3. DBAL schema introspection is very slow on Oracle, see https://github.com/doctrine/dbal/issues/2676.
+This makes difficult to run the interactive installer since as at each batch request the schema get rebuilt.

 ## Driver classes
 Class                         | Status        |